bracesoftware/DETUtils-Old/docs/d_fmargs.md

 	"Message.")
 	;
 ```
-`DETUTILS_FMARGS_FUNCREPLACE` is enabled using:
+- `DETUTILS_FMARGS_FUNCREPLACE` is enabled using:
 ```pawn
 #define DETUTILS_FMARGS_FUNCREPLACE
 ```
-In case you don't want it, you can still use `d_fmargs` by adding `fmargs_` prefix before using the function:
+- In case you don't want it, you can still use `d_fmargs` by adding `fmargs_` prefix before using the function:
 ```pawn
 fmargs_SendClientMessage(playerid, -1, "Format %i!", somearg);
 ```
-Meanwhile, the standard `SendClientMessage` will work just fine.
+- Meanwhile, the standard `SendClientMessage` will work just fine without any changes.
+### Note
+- You'll still be able to use `fmargs`-prefixed functions even with `DETUTILS_FMARGS_FUNCREPLACE` enabled.